tidyverse/dtplyr/README.md

 ## Overview

-dtplyr provides a dplyr backend for [data.table](http://r-datatable.com/).
+dtplyr provides a [data.table](http://r-datatable.com/) backend for dplyr.
 The goal of dtplyr is to allow you to write dplyr code that is automatically translated to the equivalent, but usually much faster, data.table code.